nishantHolla/TaskManager/README.md

 ### Database

 Currently the application uses a json file to store all data of the users.
-This is fine for light weight usage of the applications with few than 100 users.
+This is fine for light weight usage of the applications with fewer than 100 users.
 But once the userbase of the application grows, switching to a dedicated database service such as SQL is preferred.

 The application has a users.json file which stores all the usernames and their hashed passwords.